myugan/firecracker-python/docs/configuration.md

 ## Using Custom Configuration

+> Floating point numbers cannot be used for vcpu configuration as it will result in a `SerdeJson(Error("invalid type: floating point `0.2`, expected u8", line: 1, column: 18))` error

 When creating a microVM, you can override the default configuration by passing parameters to the MicroVM constructor:

 ```python